ramkirant/all-rest/README.md

 ### @Repository
 @Repository bean acts as a Data Repository.
 Apart from acting as a component, This repository catches specific exceptions and re-throw them as one of Spring's unified unchecked exception.

+## Different Types of Injections
+There are three options on how dependencies can be injected into a bean
+1. Through a constructor
+2. Through setters or other methods
+3. Through reflection, directly into fields

+Below are the guidelines that are recommended by Spring
+1. For mandatory dependencies or when aiming for immutability, use constructor injection.
+2. For optional or changeable dependencies, use setter injection
+3. Avoid field injection in most cases.

+Drawbacks of field injection
+1. You cannot create immutable objects as you can with constructor injection
+2. Your classes will have a tight coupling with your DI container and cannot be used outside of it.
+3. Your classes cannot be instantiated without reflection.
+We cannot instantiate the classes without our DI container.
+4. It is very easy to have like 10 dependencies.
+If we you are using constructor injection, you would have a constructor with 10 fields which would signal something fishy.
+But we can add injected fields indefinitely.
+Having too many dependencies is a red flag.
+It signals that our class is doing more than one thing.
+This violates the single responsibility principle.

 ## Difference between @SpringBootTest and @WebMvcTest
 | @SpringBootTest                                                                                                                                                                                                                                                    | @WebMvcTest                                                                                                                                                                                                                                                                                                             |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|